opensearch-project/documentation-website/_benchmark/commands/execute-test.md

 ### Distributions

-The following options set which version OpenSearch and OpenSearch plugins the benchmark test uses.
+The following options set which version of OpenSearch and the OpenSearch plugins the benchmark test uses:

 - `--distribution-version`: Downloads the specified OpenSearch distribution based on version number.
 For a list of released OpenSearch versions, see [Version history](https://opensearch.org/docs/version-history/).
 - `--distribution-repository`: Defines the repository from where the OpenSearch distribution should be downloaded.
 Default is `release`.
 - `--revision`: Defines the current source code revision to use for running a benchmark test.
 Default is `current`.
    - `current`: Uses the source tree's current revision based on your OpenSearch distribution.
    - `latest`: Fetches the latest revision from the main branch of the source tree.
    - You can also use a timestamp or commit ID from the source tree.
-When using a timestamp, specify `@ts` where "ts" is a valid ISO 8601 timestamp, for example `@2013-07-27T10:37:00Z`.
+When using a timestamp, specify `@ts`, where "ts" is a valid ISO 8601 timestamp, for example, `@2013-07-27T10:37:00Z`.
 -  `--opensearch-plugins`: Defines which [OpenSearch plugins]({{site.url}}{{site.baseurl}}/install-and-configure/plugins/) to install.
 By default, no plugins are installed.
 - `--plugin-params:` Defines a comma-separated list of key:value pairs that are injected verbatim into all plugins as variables.
 - `--runtime-jdk`: The major version of JDK to use.